Phonon-induced transition between entangled and nonentangled photon emission in constantly driven quantum-dot--cavity systems: Introduction

 In contrast to other possible realizations of the quantum emitter, e.g., atomic systems, QDs unavoidably interact with their semiconductor environment, which results in carrier-phonon interactions \cite{besombes:01,pawel04,kaer10,Hughes_theory_spectren,NazirReview,Carmele_2019_NonMarkov, McCutcheon_nonMarkov,Uebersichtsartikel_2019}.
 Although phonons are associated with the loss of quantum coherence in the system, their possible impact on the resulting two-photon state and its degree of entanglement cannot be easily predicted.
 Indeed, various scenarios and dependencies have been found for different QD setups.
 Although the interaction with phonons often results in a reduced degree of entanglement, their detrimental impact can depend strongly on the chosen cavity arrangement \cite{Seidelmann2019}.
 Furthermore, in highly symmetric situations, phonons may have no impact on entanglement at all \cite{BiexcCasc_Carmele}.
 Moreover, even a phonon-induced enhancement of the degree of entanglement has been predicted under special conditions \cite{Phon_enhanced_entanglement}.
 Therefore, it is not a priori clear in which manner phonons may impact the constantly driven QD-cavity system.

-In this article, we investigate the phonon influence on emitted photon pairs in this system.
+In this paper, we investigate the phonon influence on emitted photon pairs in this system.
 In our theoretical study, we consider the configuration where the highest degrees of $\Phi$BS and $\Psi$BS entanglement have been predicted in the phonon-free analysis of a four-level quantum emitter \cite{Seidelmann_QUTE_2020}.
 Remarkably, the phonon impact on the entanglement is much more severe than in studies employing an initially prepared biexciton without constant driving.
-Not only does the interaction with phonons strongly reduce the degree of entanglement for small driving strength values already at 4\,K, but it results in the absence of entanglement for higher driving strength values and/or temperatures.
+Not only does the interaction with phonons in strongly-confined QDs reduce the degree of entanglement for small driving strength values already at 4\,K, but it results in the absence of entanglement for higher driving strength values and/or temperatures.
+The observed change of the emitted photon states in the presence of phonon interactions can be understood as a competition between two relaxation processes that result in different stationary states related to the emission of either entangled or nonentangled photons.
 A qualitative change of the stationary state of a driven dissipative system upon change of a parameter is often referred to as a dissipative phase transition \cite{Minganti_2021,Kirton_2018}.
-The observed change of the emitted photon states in the presence of phonon interactions can be understood as a competition between two phases characterized by stationary states being either entangled or not.
-Thus we encounter a phonon-induced phase transition, where the generated photon pairs transform from an entangled to a nonentangled phase at a critical temperature or driving strength.
-The concurrence \cite{Wootters1998}, a well established entanglement measure, takes on the role of the order parameter that characterizes this transition.
+Here, the encountered transition between entangled and nonentangled photon emission with increasing temperature or driving strength is akin to a phase transition, showing some features typically associated with the latter.